For SALE: State-Action Representation Learning for Deep Reinforcement Learning: Results

+Although TQC and TD3+OFE use per-environment hyperparameters along with larger and more computationally expensive architectures, TD7 outperforms these baselines significantly in terms of both early (300k time steps) and final performance (5M time steps).
+At 300k time steps, TD7 often surpasses the performance of TD3 at 5M time steps, highlighting the considerable performance gains.

 \textbf{Offline.} We benchmark TD7 against CQL~\citep{kumar2020conservative}, TD3+BC~\citep{fujimoto2021minimalist}, IQL~\citep{kostrikov2021offline} and $\mathcal{X}$-QL~\citep{garg2023extreme} using the MuJoCo datasets in D4RL~\citep{mujoco, fu2021benchmarks}.
-Baseline results are obtained by re-running author-provided code with a consistent evaluation protocol, using a single set of hyperparameters.
-Average final performance is reported in \autoref{table:offline_results}.
-While there exists methods that use per-dataset hyperparameters to attain higher total results, we omit these methods because it makes it difficult to directly compare.
+While there are methods that use per-dataset hyperparameters to attain higher total results, we omit these methods because it makes it difficult to directly compare.
+Baseline results are obtained by re-running author-provided code with a single set of hyperparameters and a consistent evaluation protocol.
+Final performance is reported in \autoref{table:offline_results}.

 TD7 outperforms all baselines.
 Since TD7 and TD3+BC employ the same approach to offline RL, the significant performance gap highlights the effectiveness of SALE in the offline setting.

 \textbf{Ablation study}.
 In \autoref{fig:ablation} we report the results of an ablation study over the components of TD7 (SALE, checkpoints, LAP).
 The interaction between components is explored further in \autoref{appendix:sec:ablation}.